jcoliz/AzLogs.Ingestion/README.md

 as well as the details on your Data Collection Rule.
 You could follow the practices outlined in [Safe storage of app secrets in development in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets).

-Alternately, you can create a `config.toml` file containing these secrets in the `BackgroundWorker` folder.
+Alternately, you can create a `config.toml` file containing these secrets in the `BackgroundService` folder.
 This file will not be committed to source control.
 To begin, copy the existing `config.template.toml` file to a new file named `config.toml`.
 Then fill this in with the values unique to your deployment.

 ```toml